 UPDATE 2/12/17: Orienteering USA National Junior Team Coach Erin Schirm will conduct two Coaching Certification sessions, as well as lead a course review on Saturday evening.
 See the Schedule page for more details.

 UPDATE 1/8/17: Sir Peter Snell, one of NTOA’s founders (oh, and multiple Olympic Gold Medalist), will give at talk at the IS/IC/LoneStar Saturday night BBQ dinner.
-Peter and Miki have officially retired from orienteering, so many of you won’t have seen them for a while.
-Come on down and catch up!
-For you youngsters, Peter is widely considered one of the greatest middle-distance runners of all time.
-Watch one of his iconic victories.
+See the Schedule page for more details.

-North Texas Orienteering Association is proud to host the 2017 U.S. Interscholastic and Intercollegiate Orienteering Championships (IS/IC) in conjunction with the Lone Star Armadill-O national event.
-These concurrent events will be held at Cooper Lake State Park (CLSP) in Sulphur Springs, TX, on March 3-5, 2017.
-(Note: model event is 3/3; competition days are 3/4-5)
+North Texas Orienteering Association is proud to host the 2017 U.S. Interscholastic and Intercollegiate Orienteering Championships (IS/IC), and Lone Star Armadill-O national event.
+These concurrent events will be held at Cooper Lake State Park (CLSP), South Sulphur Unit, in Sulphur Springs, TX, on March 3-5, 2017.

 Meet director: Lisa Carr (lisawernercarr [at] gmail.com)